 - 2.2 22 local authorities across the country, including Manchester, Bolton, Bury, Salford, Stockport, Tameside and Trafford in Greater Manchester, are required to produce Clean Air Plans containing measures to address the NO2 problem in their area as quickly as possible; draft plans must be produced by March 2018 and final plans - requiring Government approval - by December 2018.
 Because of the major contribution that transport emissions make to overall pollution levels, Transport for Greater Manchester (TfGM), acting on behalf of the GMCA, lead on air pollution issues across Greater Manchester.
 TfGM are therefore leading on the production of a single Greater Manchester Clean Air Plan.
 However, TfGM can only exercise their air pollution functions concurrently with the Greater Manchester districts, and many of the powers and responsibilities relating to air pollution and transport are the responsibility of individual local authorities.
 Close liaison is therefore required with and between the Greater Manchester authorities and the individual authorities will be responsible for taking forward many of the actions that are likely to form part of the final plan. - 2.3 The Government's published plan considers the extent to which NO2 levels on main roads managed by local authorities are likely to exceed legal limits by 2020 if no further action is taken.
 Further joint work is currently underway between Greater Manchester and Government to clarify the extent of the road network where specific actions will be required to meet legal requirements The published Plan forecasts that a stretch of the Mancunian Way and a stretch of Princess Parkway close to the M60 will fail to comply with legal limits by the required date.
 Both roads are forecast to remain above the legal limit of 40micrograms of nitrogen dioxide per cubic metre annual mean, until 2022.
 Similar exceedances affect stretches of roads in the other affected local authorities.
-The proposed Clean Air Plan will propose a number of measures across Greater Manchester to address this problem in as short a time as possible. - 2.4 The Government are to establish a £255 million Implementation Fund to support Local Authorities in the preparation of their plans and the delivery of actions to improve air quality.
+The proposed Clean Air Plan will propose a number of measures across Greater Manchester to address this problem in as short a time as possible. - 2.4 The Government are to establish a £255 million Implementation Fund2 to support Local Authorities in the preparation of their plans and the delivery of actions to improve air quality.
 Local authorities are required to develop their costed proposals and submit them to Government for assessment, to access this funding through a structured bidding process.
 A programme to meet the Government's requirements for the development of a Clean Air Plan has been developed, which includes submitting a "Strategic Outline Case" (SOC) (Draft Plan) to the Joint Air Quality Unit (JAQU) by the end of March 2018; submitting the Outline Business Case (OBC) by August / September 2018, and the Full Business Case (FBC) by the end of December 2018, unless further consultation on the FBC is needed.
-JAQU is an agency of Government, Food and Rural Affairs (DEFRA) and the Department for Transport (DfT).
-The process is illustrated in Appendix 1 to this report. - 2.5 The initial work has focused on the development of the SOC which will set out the high-level strategic need for a detailed feasibility study into improving air quality, the draft programme of measures and the methodology and approach that will be applied to deliver the preferred package of measures.
-The OBC will provide more detail than the SOC and will define packages of measures which modelling will demonstrate could achieve compliance within the required timescales, and at this stage the scale and scope of the bid should be clearer.
-The purpose of the FBC is to detail the preferred package of measures, and to set out the commercial, contractual and management arrangements and the scheme's overall affordability; the development of the FBC is likely to involve public consultation.
-It is envisaged that the production of these documents will be sequential, with the FBC being informed by the OBC and in turn by the SOC.
-The SOC does not commit any District to any specific actions but is intended to identify the measures that will be subject to further study over the coming months.
+JAQU is an agency of Government comprising civil servants from both the Department for Environment, Food and Rural Affairs (DEFRA) and the Department for Transport (DfT).
+The process is illustrated in Appendix 1 to this report.

-$^{2}$ £40 million of the Implementation Fund will be made available immediately for Local Authorities to bid for funds to deliver 'quick wins' to improve air quality.
+2 £40 million of the Implementation Fund will be made available immediately for Local Authorities to bid for funds to deliver 'quick wins' to improve air quality.